 After Hole in Flag, several stations changed their names as the old ones reminded too much of Communism.
 And in 2002, the Metro was flooded in the centennial high waters that affected much of Central Europe.

-- Line A (green), northwest to southeast, opened 1978 from Leninova (now Dejvicka) to Namesti Miru (Peace Square), extended in its southeast to Zelivskeho (1980), Strasnicka (1987), Skalka (1990) and finally to Depo Hostivar in 2006.
-Currently undergoing a northwestern extension via Petrin Hill to Motol Hospital which is scheduled to open in 2014.
-It's supposed to be extended to Vaclav Havel Airport until about 2020.
-Southeastern extensions are supposed to become bifurcations.
+- Line A (green), northwest to southeast, opened 1978 from Leninova (now Dejvicka) to Namesti Miru (Peace Square), extended in its southeast to Zelivskeho (1980), Strasnicka (1987), Skalka (1990) and finally to Depo Hostivar in 2006, and in its northwest via Petrin Hill to Motol Hospital which is scheduled to open in 2014.
+Southeastern extensions are supposed to become bifurcations and a northeastern extension to Vaclav Havel Airport has been dropped for in favor of upgrading the existing suburban rail to Kladno.

 - Little fun fact: The two IKEA stores at the edges of Prague are in Zlicin and Cerny Most, the two termini of line B.